 If you don't find an answer to your question here, call us at 800-738-0630 or click on Contact Us.
 We'll be more than happy to give you the answers you need.

 When should I call A+ Moving & Storage?

-If you're moving locally and you need to move today, we can probably do that.
-If you're moving within the state or out of state and you require a written in-home estimate, you should call about 2 to 3 weeks before your move, especially in the summer months.
-We generally ask you to give us as much notice as you can.
+For local moves, we request 2 days notice but can work with you on shorter notice.
+If you're moving within the state or out of state and you require a written in-home estimate, call 2 to 3 weeks before your move.
+Summer can be especially busy, so more advance notice is needed.
 To get the process started today give us a call at 800-738-0630 or submit a Request An Estimate form.

 STEP ONE Before they arrive, try to have a written layout or mental picture of where you would like your furniture placed.
 The moving team will be relying on you for guidance in this area.
 STEP TWO Say Hello! to your moving team STEP THREE While items are being brought into your new home, you are responsible for checking off each item on your inventory sheet to make sure you have received all of your belongings.
 STEP FOUR When the moving team is finished unloading and unpacking, the driver will ask you to sign for the receipt of your goods and for any unpacking or additional services that may have been performed.

 How are my household goods covered during the relocation?

 Your household goods are covered under the term of “valuation.”
 Valuation is not insurance, nor an insurance policy, but instead an agreement between you and A+ Moving & Storage as to our liability for lost or damaged articles.
 Our liability is essentially limited to the time that the items are in our care and custody.